junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 He makes sure Dean wouldn't either.

-The woods provide enough of cover, even with his size.
+The woods provide enough cover, even for his size.
 He wanders far enough to hunt and grow strength, but not too far to lose Dean's bright lighted soul out of view -- in the end, how can one lose sight of the Sun in the sky?

 But then, there are the attackers.
-The vampires edging and crowding Dean, there are too many of them.
+The vampires are edging and crowding Dean, there are too many of them.
 The bright light of the soul starts getting overshadowed, the threat of fangs and paws on the body's neck, the danger that is too strong to conquer, and worst of all, the light itself is willingly going out.

 Castiel can't have it.
 For all his existence, this is the thing he cannot allow happen, whatever the cost.

 So there is the exposure, and there is the attacking and biting and eating just out of instinct.

-The metallic bloody smell assail the nostril, the vampire's head between his teeth then down his throat, it is only then does Castiel realize this is the time when Dean would raise the blade and bury it inside his body.
+The metallic bloody smell assails the nostril, the vampire's head between his teeth then down his throat, it is only then does Castiel realizes this is the time when Dean would raise the blade and bury it inside his body.

 He freezes, widening his eyes.

 His vision clears, the face in front of him sharpens.
 Dean.
 It's really Dean.
-As human as he can be, the face, the body, every inch of the existence so familiar.
+As human as he can be, the face, the body, every inch of his existence so familiar.
 And his blade high and ready.

 "Dean."
 He calls his name, desperate.
 The only sound rolling out of his throat is the monster's roar.